avnet-iotconnect/iotc-python-greengrass-demos/stm32mp135f-dk/QuickStart.md

 ### Obtain the IP Address
 * Connect to the board using a serial terminal, such as TeraTerm, and use the command `ifconfig`
-* The IP Address will listed next to the interface `end0`
+* The IP Address will be listed next to the interface `end0`
 * Leave the serial terminal window open for a future step

 ### Transfer the Device Information